Updated

 - GitHub Spark

-At $39/user/month, Enterprise is expensive at scale.
-A 100-person engineering team is looking at $3,900/month.
+At $39/user/month, Enterprise is expensive at scale — a 100-person engineering team is looking at $3,900/month in seats before any on-demand usage.
 That said, if your org is fully on GitHub Enterprise Cloud already, the integration benefit is real.

 Key Features in Depth